metacpan/metacpan-cpan-extracted/distros/T/Test-Expander/Readme.md

 if the option **-tempfile** was supplied.

 All variables mentioned above are read-only if they are defined after **use Test::Expander ...**.
+In this case they are logged to STDOUT using [note](https://metacpan.org/pod/Test2::Tools::Basic#DIAGNOSTICS).

 # AUTHOR